is the Chair of the firmwide Class Actions, Mass Torts and Insurance Litigation Practice, which was named as a “Leading Practice” by Chambers USA

 Rich has been lead counsel in a number of international disputes.
 His representations include matters in Switzerland, Japan, Hong Kong, and Liberia, and matters in the U.S. for clients from Brazil, China, Australia, and the U.K. He has litigated entertainment and intellectual property disputes for a motion picture studio, a film director, a television producer, a sports marketing company, and a defense contractor; environmental actions for an electric utility, a steel company and an automobile manufacturer; construction disputes for a natural resources company; and securities actions for commercial and investment banks.

-Rich is a member of the Firm’s Policy Committee—the Firm’s board of directors—and the Policy Committee’s three-member Executive Committee.
+Rich has been a member of the Firm’s Policy Committee—the Firm’s board of directors—and the Policy Committee’s three-member Executive Committee.
 He led the Firm’s Los Angeles litigation group from 2000 to 2010.

 Product Liability Advisory Council (Sustaining Member); Executive Committee of the Los Angeles Bar Association Litigation Section; Board of Trustees of the Los Angeles County Bar Association (2003-05 and 2012-2014); Boards of Directors of the Los Angeles County Bar Foundation (2001-04), Volunteers of America of Los Angeles (VOA), and Uncommon Good; Pacific Council on International Policy; Judicial Appointments Committee of the Los Angeles County Bar Association Honors,